Venom (character): Spider-Gwen

-In this reality, Dr. Elsa Brock created the Venom symbiote from the radioactive spider isotopes developed by S.I.L.K. leader Cindy Moon to cure the Lizard formula as requested by the city's Kingpin, Matt Murdock, to offer Spider-Woman a solution to losing her powers and curing the new Lizard, Harry Osborn.
-Gwen was forced to inject Harry with one of her spider isotopes, causing the serum inside him to mutate into Venom and attach to Wolverine before bonding to Gwen and forming Gwenom.
-Though Gwen succumbed to its bloodlust at first, after discovering her father was brutally beaten by the Rhino in prison, she eventually learned to control it.
-The symbiote in this universe despite being amorphous is actually some spiders working together being a "mutant cousin" of the alien spider that gave Gwen her powers and is not affected by classic symbiote weaknesses like sonic attacks when without a host, the symbiote is vulnerable to sonic when only bonded to a host.
-Spider-Gwen eventually took full control of the symbiote and turned it into a replica of her classic costume.
-During Spider-Geddon, the symbiote protected Spider-Gwen from Verna's touch.
+In this reality, Elsa Brock created the Venom symbiote from radioactive spider isotopes developed by S.I.L.K. leader Cindy Moon to cure the Lizard formula as requested by Matt Murdock, to offer Spider-Woman a solution to losing her powers and curing the new Lizard, Harry Osborn.
+Gwen is forced to inject Harry with one of her spider isotopes, causing the serum inside him to mutate into Venom and attach to Wolverine before bonding to Gwen.
+Though Gwen succumbs to the symbiote's bloodlust at first, after discovering her father was brutally beaten by Rhino in prison, she eventually learned to control it.